Ultimately it’s up to you to make your event a success. And that includes driving event ticket sales.

 To encourage social sharing, offer small discounts on ticket prices when attendees share to their networks.
 You can arm them with a promo code to accomplish this.

-4. Spend a little dough to increase engagement on Twitter
+4. Spend a little budget to increase engagement on Twitter

 If you don’t have a massive following on Twitter, utilizing their advertising tools can jumpstart your efforts.